Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 This page explains how to install, update, and remove packages using Package Manager tool, and also guides advanced users to manage packages with the CLI version of the tool.
 Tizen Studio primarily consists of collections of packages with necessary files, metadata, installation, and removal scripts.
 Most of the packages have interdependencies.

 Package Manager is a comprehensive package management tool included with Tizen Studio to manage various processes like installation, updation, uninstallation of packages and platforms using GUI or CLI versions of the tool.

+## Launch Package Manager

 The Package Manager offers a simple way to manage packages without getting into the complicated package dependencies.

-## Start Package Manager

 To launch Package Manager on your preferred operating system, follow these steps: